Rhubarb Bars

 Deliciously tangy, sweet rhubarb bars with a sweet shortbread crust

 Many of you have made the recipe with success.
-Below are several tips to help those of you who have run into problems.
+Below are several tips to help those who have run into problems.
 Let me know in the comments if you have questions.

 Also, several people have commented that they would like it if the bars weren’t quite so sweet.
-This is a matter of personal preference, feel free to cut the sugar down to one cup if you prefer more tart rhubarb desserts.
+This is a personal preference; feel free to cut the sugar to one cup if you prefer a more tart rhubarb dessert.

-Another issue appears to be people not baking them long enough.
+Another issue is people not baking them long enough.
 Continue to bake them until they are no longer jiggly, even if that is longer than the time stated in the recipe.
+The temperature of your starting ingredients can vary from cook to cook, not to mention variations in oven temp accuracy.

-Be sure to cool the bars completely, preferably in the fridge, before cutting them.
+Be sure to cool the bars completely before cutting them, preferably in the fridge.

 Rhubarb bars with a shortbread crust and tangy rhubarb custard filling are a fun, easy spring dessert.
 Visit my blog for all the best rhubarb recipes on the internet. #rhubarb